Rico Hoey betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Richard Hoey of the Philippines plays his second shot on the 15th hole during the third round of the Kentucky Championship at Keene Trace Golf Club on July 13, 2024 in Nicholasville, Kentucky.
+(Andy Lyons/Getty Images)

 Rico Hoey finished tied for 59th at 5-under in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving upon his previous performance in the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Hoey's recent history at the Sony Open in Hawaii